coder/docs/images/tls-certificates.md

                 DNS:*.coder.domain.tld, DNS:coder.domain.tld, DNS:domain.tld
 ```

-Otherwise, blank output is expected.
+Otherwise, a blank output is expected.

 To fix the issue, a new TLS certificate is required that does not rely solely on
 the `commmonName` field.
 In the above example, this would equate to adding the